 Members of the public are invited to submit comments with their views on project priorities.

-Measure AA requires the formation of an independent oversight committee.
-The Citizen Oversight Committee will consist of seven at-large members who reside within the District.
-The Citizen Oversight Committee is expected to meet at least once a year to review annual Measure AA expenditures and review the District’s Annual Audit and Accountability report.
-Each year, the Committee’s findings will be presented to the Board at a public meeting.
-We encourage members of the public who are interested in learning more about the oversight committee to join the notification mailing list for the formation of this committee.
+The Midpeninsula Regional Open Space District is currently accepting applications from qualified individuals interested in serving on the Measure AA Bond Oversight Committee.
+The Oversight Committee is essential to implementing Measure AA and will consist of seven at-large members who reside within the District.
+The Committee is expected to convene at least once a year and take the time required to thoroughly review annual Measure AA expenditures and Midpen’s Annual Audit and Accountability report.
+Each year, the Committee’s findings will be presented to the Board at a public meeting and will be posted on the District’s website.
+Applications are due on Friday, December 11 at 5:00 p.m.

 Ballot Language, as approved by the voters